Qixi-art/temporal-subgraph-classification/README.md

 Simply put, I first sort the network (which is a list of timestamped edges) by the timestamp value and then form time-windows that span 24-hour period (our choice of delta).
 From here, I build 2 datasets:
 * each sample is a single window
-* each sample is a concatenation of itself and its two neighboring windows
+* each sample is a concatenation of itself and its previous two windows

 ![Alternate ways of sampling](https://github.com/ZafirStojanovski/temporal-subgraph-classification/blob/master/btr.png "Alternate ways of sampling")

-The first alternative can hurt model performance in a sense that it loses sense of context temporality as a result of the discretization performed on the graph - any information in the neighboring time-frames is lost.
+The first alternative can hurt model performance in a sense that it loses sense of context temporality as a result of the discretization performed on the graph - any information about recent previous interactions is lost.
-However, the second alternative will produce samples with more context - what was happening in the previous time-frame and what is going on in the future time-frame.
+However, the second alternative will produce samples with more context - what was happening in the previous two time-frames.
-Not only that, but we preserve the overall number of samples in the dataset - if we were to only concatenate each triplet of time-windows without overlapping, we would end up with samples that have as much temporal context as the second alternative, but the resulting dataset would have 3 times less samples than the one produced in the second alternative, which will definitely affect the models since we're already dealing with limited number of samples.

 ## 3. Embedding
 Now that we have defined what our samples are, we need to embed them - transform them into vectors.